ARM-software/libGPULayers/README.md

 powerful tool for debugging functional and performance issues.

 The Vulkan API defines a standard layer driver mechanism.
-The API uses layers to implement API parameter validation and error checking, but they are a general purpose mechanism for all kinds of developer tooling.
+The API uses layers to implement API parameter validation and error checking, but they are also a general purpose mechanism for all kinds of developer tooling.

-The OpenGL ES API does not have layer drivers as a standard feature.
-However, since Android 10, the Android OpenGL ES loader has implemented support for OpenGL ES layers, so we can access the same methodology benefits as Vulkan.

 ## What is the purpose of this project?

 We support many application developers during their development cycle.
-We rarely get access to application source code, so layer drivers provide us a convenient way for us to make modifications to API behavior.
-We use this capability to triage bugs and to test the impact of application API usage fixes and optimizations, and wanted to share the capability with our wider developer ecosystem.
+We rarely get access to application source code, so layer drivers provide us with an invaluable mechanism to make modifications to application API usage.
+The `GPU Support` layer in this project is a a tool we use during technical support investigations to quickly triage developers problems.

-This project has two main goals:

-* Firstly, it provides developers with access to the same easy-to-use layer generation tooling that we use internally, allowing them to perform their own experiments using layers.
-* Secondly, we will use this layer generation to provide a number of pre-built layers than can be used during development to debug and optimize application rendering.
+We also use layer drivers as a way to develop new API-aware debug and profiling capabilities.
+The performance layers in this repository, such as the `GPU Timeline` layer, are often early prototypes that we want to share with developers to test new ideas and gather feedback.
+Some are designed to be used as standalone development tools, others can also be used alongside other Arm tools such as the Arm Streamline profiler in [Arm Performance Studio][2].

+As you can tell, we find layers exceptionally useful.
+However, creating a new layer from scratch requires a lot of boilerplate code and is fiddly to get right.
+We therefore also wanted to take this opportunity to share our layer generation tools which make it trivial to create a complete bare-bones layer that is ready to extend and use.

 ## Supported devices

-This library is currently tested on devices running Android and using Arm® Immortalis™ and Arm Mali™ GPUs.
+This library is currently tested on devices running Android or Linux, and using Arm® Immortalis™ and Arm Mali™ GPUs.
 Contributions adding support for other platforms is welcome.

 # License